Taekwondo

 One competitor wears red, called Hong, and the other wears blue, called Chong.
 The discipline of Kyorugi is an Olympic sport since the 2000 Summer Olympics in Sydney, Australia.

-How does a taekwondo match starts and ends?
+How does a taekwondo match start and end?

-The match is won by the fighter who knocks their opponent out or who has the greater number of points at the end of three rounds (3 X 2 minutes with a one-minute break between rounds).
-If the match is a draw, a golden point round is fought, with the fighter landing the first scoring point being declared the winner.
+The match is won by the fighter who knocks their opponent out or who has the greater number of points at the end of three rounds (3 x 2 minutes, with a 1-minute break between rounds).
+Over those six minutes of fighting, strategy, stamina, and composure are tested under intense pressure.
+If the match is a draw, a golden point round is fought, with the fighter to land the first scoring point declared the winner, creating a sudden-death scenario where one precise action can determine the outcome.

 What are the permitted techniques to score in taekwondo?